When a user doesn’t even seem remotely interested in adding a product to cart, you’d wonder what was so terrible about your website.

 However, you can also share exactly how much they’d be paying for shipping before they get to the checkout page.

-You can also go the extra mile by creating a shipping calculator so users can get an idea of how much it’ll cost without them filling out a long form at the checkout.
+Go the extra mile by creating a shipping calculator so shoppers can get an idea of how much it’ll cost without them filling out a long form at the checkout.

 Check this out: How to Customize your Shopify Checkout Page: 23 Proven Ideas